morrowind-modding/tes3cs-manual/content/actors/dialogue/index.md

 Journals show the text that is added to the player's journal with the Journal script function.
 Each journal has an index, which is used with the Journal command.
 This tab just shows all the journals and their text and index.
 For more information about how to use journals, see the Journal command.

 Starting with Tribunal, you can also name journal entries for tracking quests and flag them as completed.
-See [Quest Title ](<QuestTitle.md>).
+See \[[QuestTitle|Quest Title]].

 ## Filter for